bcliang/docker-libgourou/README.md

     [name_of_adept_metafile.acsm]
 ```

+Notes:
-Notes: The shell script assumes that activated device configuration files (via Adobe ID credentials) have been mounted in the home directory (e.g. in `/home/libgourou`, `/home/libgourou/.adept/`, or `/home/libgourou/adobe-digital-editions/`).
+1. The shell script assumes that activated device configuration files (via Adobe ID credentials) have been mounted in the home directory (e.g. in `/home/libgourou`, `/home/libgourou/.adept/`, or `/home/libgourou/adobe-digital-editions/`).

-To generate ADEPT configuration files (`activation.xml`, `devicesalt`, `device.xml`), use the interactive terminal and run `adept_activate`
+2. To generate ADEPT configuration files (`activation.xml`, `devicesalt`, `device.xml`), use the interactive terminal and run the `adept_activate` utility

 ### Interactive Terminal